Clarifying the OK Home Baking Act of 2017

 - Farmers markets;

-- According to the OK State Department of Health, a “farmers market is defined as a designated area in which farmers, growers or producers from a defined region, gather on a regularly scheduled basis to sell at retail non-potentially hazardous farm food products and whole shell eggs to the public.
-A portion of the raw food ingredients used by the individual vendor to produce a product must have been grown or raised by the vendor.
+- According to the Oklahoma State Department of Health, a “farmers market is defined as a designated area in which farmers, growers or producers from a defined region gather on a regularly scheduled basis to sell at retail non-potentially hazardous farm food products and whole shell eggs to the public.
+Some, not all, farmers markets re-quire that a portion of the raw food ingredients used by the individual vendor to produce a product must have been grown or raised by the vendor.
+Check your farmers market requirements.
+(Individual vendors wishing to process food, as defined by Oklahoma Good Manufacturing Practices regulations (Chapter 260), must obtain a state food pro-cessor’s license.)

 - Membership-based buying clubs (for example a local “Dessert of the Month Club”).